SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 If you use a capture list, you must also use the ``in`` keyword, even if you omit the parameter names, parameter types, and return type.

-When the closure is created,
+The entries in the capture list are initialized when the closure is created.
+If you write an explicit name and expression, a constant with the given name is initialized to the value of the expression.
-the entries in the capture list are initialized to the value of the variable or constant that has the same name in the surrounding scope.
+If you write the name a variable or constant, a constant is initialized to the value of the variable or constant that has the same name in the surrounding scope.
 For example in the code below,